kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ### Notes/Constraints/Caveats

-#### Alpha Constraints
+#### Constraints

-- The alpha targets single-level `Job` workloads: one `Job` maps to one `PodGroup`, and all pods in the `Job` share a single scheduling policy.
-Elastic scaling is supported through the mutable `gang.minCount`.
+- The integration targets single-level `Job` workloads: one `Job` maps to one `PodGroup`, and all pods in the `Job` share a single scheduling policy.
+A Job-owned `Workload` therefore always has exactly one `PodGroupTemplate`.
+There is no Job use case we know of that needs more than one `PodGroupTemplate`, heterogeneous groups belong in a composite controller.
 - `spec.scheduling.schedulingPolicy.gang.minCount` is mutable to support elastic scaling ([KEP-4671]); all other `spec.scheduling` fields are immutable after creation.
-- The Job controller creates `Workload`/`PodGroup` objects for every eligible Job, including
-`Basic` scheduling, the only way to avoid the objects entirely is to disable the feature gate.
+- The Job controller creates `Workload`/`PodGroup` objects for every eligible Job, including `Basic` ones.
+The only way to avoid the objects entirely is to disable the feature gate.
-What is opt-in is the scheduling behavior (gang-scheduling, topology constraints, disruption modes, etc.) are requested explicitly via `spec.scheduling`.
   By default, an end user gets the original scheduling outcome even though a `Basic` `Workload`/`PodGroup` is still created.
+- The controller manages only objects it created (controller `ownerReference` to the Job).
+A pre-created `Workload` is not adopted.
+The supported bring-your-own path is a `PodGroup` referenced from `spec.template.spec.schedulingGroup`, in which case the controller creates nothing.

 ### Risks and Mitigations